choderalab/wetlab-protocols/Molecular_Biology/protocols/PCR.md

 ###NOTES:
 - Still having trouble with the labeling format, but the barcode should have all of the relevant data
-- Will switch over to tip
+- Will switch over to SBS tips when they arrive